-Park rangers are a wealth of information and they can help with everything from recommending the best site for privacy, which nature trails are pet friendly, and even what sections of the beach welcomes dogs.
+Park rangers are a wealth of information and they can help with everything from recommending the best site for privacy, which nature trails are pet friendly, and even what sections of the beach welcome dogs.

 Before you pitch the tent (or crack open the first beer!), take care of your dog.
 We first walk the perimeter of the site with our dog Chester so he has a chance to check everything out.
-We have a special 12 foot cable that we use in lieu of a leash.
+We have a special 12-foot cable that we use in lieu of a leash.
 We set up his food and water dishes, taking care to bring his bowls from home.

-If you’re not convinced to do so out of consideration of other campers or for your pet’s safety, maybe the thought of sharing a tent with a skunk sprayed pooch will do the trick!
+If you’re not convinced to do so out of consideration of other campers or for your pet’s safety, maybe the thought of sharing a tent with a skunk-sprayed pooch will do the trick!

-We use a child friendly mosquito spray on Chester and also apply a gentle sunscreen to his nose area.
+We use a child-friendly mosquito spray on Chester and also apply gentle sunscreen to his nose area.

 Congratulations!
 Your dog now smells worse than ever before!
 We always time our campground departure to coincide with a professional grooming once we get home.

-We’ve camped with Chester on the coast of the Atlantic Ocean in northern Prince Edward Island, in the middle of the fall colors in Northern Vermont, and along the sand dune swept beaches of Lake Ontario.
-No matter what the season, the location, or the duration we always have a wonderful time and having Chester with us only enhances the fun.
-I hope you can employ these tips to make your next pet friendly camping trip one of your best vacations ever!
+We’ve camped with Chester on the coast of the Atlantic Ocean in northern Prince Edward Island, in the middle of the fall colors in Northern Vermont, and along the sand dune-swept beaches of Lake Ontario.
+No matter what the season, the location, or the duration we always have a wonderful time, and having Chester with us only enhances the fun.
+I hope you can employ these tips to make your next pet-friendly camping trip one of your best vacations ever!